contagon/handbook/handbook/34-finances-and-audits.md

 The bishop assigns the ward clerk or an assistant ward clerk to help with ward financial record keeping.
 These duties are outlined in this section and explained further in instructions from Church headquarters or the assigned area office.

 * Each week this clerk helps a member of the bishopric account for all tithes and other offerings (see [34.6.2](34-finances-and-audits.md#3462-verifying-tithing-and-other-offerings)).
 He normally accompanies the bishopric member who deposits the funds in a bank, although another Melchizedek Priesthood holder may do so.
 He also submits or transmits the related donation reports to Church headquarters or the assigned area office.
-Only members of the bishopric﻿—not clerks﻿—may receive funds for the ward.
+Only members of the bishopric—not clerks—may receive funds for the ward.
 * This clerk makes sure ward financial obligations are paid promptly.
 He prepares checks or, in locations where checks are not used, payment approval forms.
 * He helps the bishopric prepare the annual ward budget and keep track of the ward budget allowance (see [34.7.1](34-finances-and-audits.md#3471-stake-and-ward-budgets) and [34.7.2](34-finances-and-audits.md#3472-budget-allowance)).
 He informs the bishop of the status of ward expenditures in relation to the budget allowance.
 * He reconciles the ward checking account each month as instructed in [34.6.7](34-finances-and-audits.md#3467-managing-stake-and-ward-checking-accounts).